berops/claudie/docs/config/config.md

 # Config spec
-Config is a datastructure which holds all of the data for a Claudie microservices.
-It is saved in the database and is passed from service to service.
+Config is a datastructure which holds all of the data for Claudie microservices.
+It is saved in the database and passed from service to service.

 ## Config
-Config holds data for a single manifest
+Config holds data for a single manifest.

   | Name         | Type                | Description                                           |
   | ------------ | ------------------- | ----------------------------------------------------- |